Promoting excellence in Health Psychology

 Leading The Way

-Dr Daniel Gaffiero, a Chartered Psychologist and Lecturer in Health Psychology at the University of Derby (UK), leads the Gaffiero Health Behaviour Research Group with a vision to drive meaningful, evidence-based change in the field.
+Dr Daniel Gaffiero, a Chartered Psychologist and Lecturer in Health Psychology (Education) at King's College London, leads the Gaffiero Health Behaviour Research Group with a vision to drive meaningful, evidence-based change in the field.
 His leadership focuses on uncovering the psychological mechanisms that shape health behaviours, with the Group working at the intersection of psychology, healthcare, and policy.
 Under Dr Gaffiero’s direction, the group addresses critical public health challenges including improving engagement with cancer screening and vaccination programmes, and exploring the cognitive processes behind health-related decision-making.
 With a strong emphasis on applied research and interdisciplinary collaboration, the team develops practical, impactful solutions to complex health issues.
 Central to the Group’s ethos is putting students at the heart of its work.
 By actively involving students in research, mentorship and scholarly activities, the Group fosters hands-on learning and professional development.
 Through this approach, Dr Gaffiero is not only advancing the field of health psychology but also cultivating a new generation of psychologists equipped to lead in a rapidly evolving world.

 Find out more about Dan